 Driving Rules for University of Maryland Vehicles

-- All drivers who operate University vehicles must comply with all policies, procedures, rules, and instructions governing the use of such vehicles.
+- All drivers who operate University of Maryland vehicles must comply with all policies, procedures, rules, and instructions governing the use of such vehicles.

-- All drivers must possess a driver's license that is valid in the State of Maryland and have fewer than 6 points for moving violations.
+- All drivers must possess a driver's license that is valid in the State of Maryland and have fewer than six points for moving violations.

-- University vehicles may be used exclusively for official University business.
+- University of Maryland vehicles may only be used for official business.
 Personal use is prohibited.

-- Passengers are limited to those persons whose presence is directly related to an official University trip and who are properly authorized to participate in a University function.
+- Passengers are limited to those persons whose presence is directly related to an official University of Maryland trip and who are properly authorized to participate in a University of Maryland function.